Fenway Park: History

 In 1911, while the Red Sox were still playing on Huntington Avenue Grounds, owner John I. Taylor purchased the land bordered by Brookline Avenue, Jersey Street, Van Ness Street and Lansdowne Street and developed it into a larger baseball stadium known as Fenway Park.
 Taylor claimed the name Fenway Park came from its location in the Fenway neighborhood of Boston, which was partially created late in the nineteenth century by filling in marshland or "fens", to create the Back Bay Fens urban park.
 However, given that Taylor's family also owned the Fenway Realty Company, the promotional value of the naming at the time has been cited as well.

 Like many classic ballparks, Fenway Park was constructed on an asymmetrical block, with consequent asymmetry in its field dimensions.
 The park was designed by architect James E. McLaughlin, and the General Contractor was the Charles Logue Building Company.

-The first game was played April 20, 1912, with mayor John F. Fitzgerald throwing out the first pitch and Boston defeating the New York Highlanders, 7–6 in 11 innings.
+The first game was played April 20, 1912, with Mayor of Boston John F. Fitzgerald throwing out the first pitch and Boston defeating the New York Highlanders, 7–6 in 11 innings.
 Newspaper coverage of the opening was overshadowed by continuing coverage of the Titanic sinking five days earlier.

-In June 1919, a rally supporting Irish Independence turned out nearly 50,000 supporters to see the President of the Irish Republic, Éamon de Valera and was allegedly the largest crowd ever in the ballpark.
+In June 1919, a rally supporting Irish Independence turned out nearly 50,000 supporters to see the president of the Irish Republic, Éamon de Valera, and was allegedly the largest crowd ever in the ballpark.

 The park's address was originally 24 Jersey Street.
 In 1977, the section of Jersey Street nearest the park was renamed Yawkey Way in honor of longtime Red Sox owner Tom Yawkey, and the park's address was 4 Yawkey Way until 2018, when the street's name was reverted to Jersey Street in light of current Red Sox ownership distancing itself from Yawkey due to his history of racism (the Red Sox were the last team in Major League Baseball to integrate).
 The address is now 4 Jersey Street.